Jimboomba Medical Centre

 A standard appointment is 15 minutes, and this is where one problem is addressed.
 Please make an appointment for each family member.
 If you feel more time with the doctor may be required, you are welcome to request a longer appointment.
 Please inform our receptionists, who are trained to assist you.

-If you can no longer attend the appointment, please cancel or reschedule.
-A fee of $50.00 applies if you fail to attend your appointment.
+If you can no longer attend your appointment, please cancel or reschedule.

 Can I choose my doctor?